Wal-Mart is proposing an 80,000-square-foot store at the Pike Center on Rockville Pike, The Washington Post reported late Monday.

 “We've proven that there is not an office market in Aspen Hill,” Lee told The Gazette.
 “It is an I-270 office building that is obviously not on I-270.
 The point is that the master plan is not working.”

 The county government employees union opposes the proposed Aspen Hill store and launched a campaign against County Council President Valerie Ervin (D-Dist.
 5) of Silver Spring over the proposal.

 In an Oct.
-2 editorial, Patch columnist Richard Parsons called out the union, writing that its "over-the-top rhetoric is becoming an embarrassment."
+2 editorial, , writing that its "over-the-top rhetoric is becoming an embarrassment."